 Memories of camping in the upper peninsula of Michigan have been with me all my life.
 I was just three when I went with my parents to a clearing on the shore of a lake where there was nothing but a narrow dock, a rowboat, an outhouse, and trees.

-At night our cots creaked when we moved.
+I remember how our cots creaked when we moved at night.

 In the mornings we washed at a white metal bowl filled with water from the lake and a floating bar of soggy Ivory soap.
-My dad stood to shave in front of a mirror he hung from a nail in a tree; the scritch-scritch sound of him shaving blending with bird calls, as my mom fried bacon and eggs on a Coleman stove.
+My dad stood to shave in front of a mirror he hung from a nail in a tree, the scritch-scritch sound of the razor blending with bird calls, as bacon and eggs fried on the Coleman stove.

 The stove sat on an aluminum folding table, along with a red metal cooler, which had a bottle opener attached to it with a string so it wouldn’t get lost.
 Such an important thing.
 I remember brown bottles of beer in sloshing ice, along with butter, milk, and bologna.

-Kerosene lanterns hissed in the evenings, and animals made strange noises in the woods.
-My mom told me not to touch the canvas walls of the tent when it rained, but of course I did.
+Kerosene lanterns hissed in the evenings, and my mom told me not to touch the canvas walls of the tent when it rained, but of course I did.
 I couldn’t resist.
 Just the touch of my small fingertip would cause a black spot of dampness to appear, like magic, so fascinating.
 I touched it again and again.